-As a general rule, Altar Servers (whether lay or tonsured as Readers or Subdeacons) do not bow to each other as a liturgical movement when serving.
-That is to say, when approaching the High Place in a pair to retrieve fans, or candles, etc., at locations where it is appointed to bow to the High Place and then to the Priest, the servers do not then bow to each other.
+As a general rule, Altar Servers (whether lay servers or tonsured Readers and Subdeacons) do not bow to each other as a liturgical movement when serving.
+That is to say, when approaching the High Place in a pair to retrieve fans, or candles, etc., at points in the Divine Services where it is appointed to bow to the High Place and then to the Priest, the servers do not then bow to each other.
 This is a custom that has emerged from other traditions, but it is not part of our practice.

 The occasion when servers do bow to each other is at the All-Night Vigil, during the anointing after the Gospel.
-After the Priests and Deacons have gone forward in their ranks, the servers do so in theirs (Subdeacons together first as a group, then Readers as a group, then Servers); each group stands in a single row before the Gospel Book (or icon, if it is a feastday) and makes the sign of the Cross and bows twice; then they approach the Gospel / icon in rank (seniors first) to kiss it, then approach the celebrant Priest (or Bishop) to be anointed, then return to their row before the Gospel.
+After the Priests and Deacons have gone forward in their ranks, the servers do so in theirs (Subdeacons together first as a group, then Readers as a group, then lay servers); each group stands in a single row before the Gospel Book (or icon, if it is a feastday) and they make the sign of the Cross and bow twice, together; then they approach the Gospel / icon in rank (seniors first) to kiss it, approach the celebrant Priest (or Bishop) to be anointed, then return to their row before the Gospel.
 Once the whole group has been anointed and is again in file, facing the Gospel, they all make the sign of the Cross and bow to the Gospel once more, then turn and bow to the Priest / Bishop, and then turn to the side and bow to each other, and then return to their places behind the clergy in order for the next group of servers to approach.

 This same pattern applies whenever an object is in the centre of the Temple and is approached for veneration by all the ranks of the serving clergy (e.g. the Shroud in Holy Week).